Relthekidd/studio/FIXME.md

 This file is auto-generated.

 ---
-### `src/app/artist/[artistId]/page.tsx`
-- [10:3] 'doc' is defined but never used. – `@typescript-eslint/no-unused-vars`
-- [11:3] 'getDoc' is defined but never used. – `@typescript-eslint/no-unused-vars`
-- [53:11] 'unsubAlbums' is assigned a value but never used. – `@typescript-eslint/no-unused-vars`
-- [79:11] 'unsubSingles' is assigned a value but never used. – `@typescript-eslint/no-unused-vars`
-- [94:11] 'unsubFeatured' is assigned a value but never used. – `@typescript-eslint/no-unused-vars`
-- [133:6] React Hook useEffect has a missing dependency: 'artistProfile?.name'.
-Either include it or remove the dependency array.
-You can also replace multiple useState variables with useReducer if 'setAlbums' needs the current value of 'artistProfile.name'. – `react-hooks/exhaustive-deps`

----
 ### `src/components/music/QueueModal.tsx`
 - [26:15] Invalid Tailwind CSS classnames order – `tailwindcss/classnames-order`
 - [26:15] Invalid Tailwind CSS classnames order – `tailwindcss/classnames-order`